Join us at free, open to the public, second Thursday Roundtable Discussions on a

 Creating the Brattleboro Words Trail: Goals and Methodology

 The Brattleboro Words Project invites you to learn how you can be part of the broad community effort to unlock the secrets of our storied past.
 The November Roundtable Discussion is led by Project Director Lissa Weinmann at the Brooks Memorial Library.

 Historical & Archival Treasures

 Unique, rare, important and humorous historical treasures and archival collections reside within Windham County’s numerous historical societies, public libraries and museums.
-The Brattleboro Words Project’s Thursday, October 18, 2018 Roundtable Discussion will gather representatives who work with these treasures in recognition of National Archives Month in October.
-The discussion will take place at 6:00 pm at 118 Elliot, 118 Elliot Street, Brattleboro, Vermont 05301.
-The Roundtable event is free and open to the public.
-Light refreshments will be available.
+The Brattleboro Words Project’s October Roundtable Discussion gathered representatives who work with these treasures in recognition of National Archives Month.

 Royall Tyler: Author, Wit and Judge, of Early Brattleboro